 …that’s right… a little paronomasia to round off the evening.

-wordandobject-deactivated201209 asked: I don't think I've ever seen anyone do semantic calculus like you recently reblogged.
+wordandobject-deactivated201209 said: I don't think I've ever seen anyone do semantic calculus like you recently reblogged.
 Like, anywhere.
 Ever.
 Sorry they're putting you through that. =P

 It is absolutely terrible!
 What I posted was relatively simple- no adjectives, no relative clauses, no prepositions, and no determiners!
 Any and all sympathy and/or pity is appreciated.
 I feel so alone in my little lambda abstracted world…